ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 It contains a comma-delimited collection of //PICKERS// to indicate which object members and array elements to selects.

-Each //PICKER// type functions differently and may be defined to operate on only objects, only arrays, or both.
+Each type of //PICKER// functions differently and may be defined to operate on only objects, only arrays, or both.

 //PICKERS// of different types may be combined within a single child selector.